BuildOnViction/gitbook/faq/products/tomomaster.md

 #### Unvoting <a href="#unvoting" id="unvoting"></a>

-If you do not want to support a Masternode you voted for, you can unvote from it by clicking the Unvote button on the Masternode's page and enter the amount of TOMO you want to unvote.
+If you do not want to support a Masternode you voted for, you can unvote from it by clicking the Unvote button on the Masternode's page and enter the amount of VIC you want to unvote.

-`Warning: After unvoting, your TOMO will be locked in the smart contract for 48 hours before you are able to withdraw.`
+`Warning: After unvoting, your VIC will be locked in the smart contract for 48 hours before you are able to withdraw.`

-### [Candidate](https://master.tomochain.com/candidate/0x3e3d98a26deef510b720967f4c4dbc88f308a994) <a href="#candidate" id="candidate"></a>
+### [Candidate](https://master.Viction.com/candidate/0x3e3d98a26deef510b720967f4c4dbc88f308a994) <a href="#candidate" id="candidate"></a>

 #### General Information <a href="#general-information" id="general-information"></a>